Skip to main content

 Check for validation errors:

-• Ensure no other active breakout targets the same collections
+• Ensure no other active breakout with the same option code targets overlapping collections and products

 • Verify the option attribute exists and is spelled correctly